python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 Congratulations, you've built your first block!
 Now we're going to use it.

-Make a new file called `square_multiplied_complex_2.grc`.
+Make a new file called `square_cycle.grc`.

-Use Ctrl+F to search for "On Off".
-You should see the block you created.
-If you don't, then press the "Reload Blocks" button on the toolbar.
+Use Ctrl+F to search for "Mix Sine".
+You will NOT see the block you created.
+You need to press the "Reload Blocks" button on the toolbar.
 (It looks like a "Refresh" button).
 Then, search again.

 Create this flowgraph:

 ```
-Signal Source  -->  On Off Cycle Hier Block  -->  Throttle  -->  Time Sink
+Signal Source  -->  Mix Sine Wave Hier Block  -->  Throttle  -->  Time Sink
 ```

 - Signal Source:
-  - Output Type: `complex`
+  - Output Type: `float`
-  - Waveform: `Sine`
+  - Waveform: `Square`
-  - Frequency: `20`
+  - Frequency: `1`
 - Variable (_already in the flowgraph_):
   - Id: `samp_rate`
   - Value: `2e6`
-- On Off Cycle Hier Block:
+- Mix Sine Wave Hier Block:
-  - Frequency: `1`
   - Sample Rate: `samp_rate`
 - Time Sink:
   - Number of Points: `int(samp_rate * 4)`
   - Update Period: `15`

 Run that.
 It should display a wave that pulses on and off, just like the file `square_multiplied_complex.grc` that we created above.
 The advantage is that we have now hidden the details of the on-off pulsing so that we can focus on the big picture.